lindakatcodes/lindakatcodes/README.md

 ----

-## You are headed down your path at your own pace, and with every obstacle you are trying your utmost best.
-Be patient with yourself, and remember that big things are achieved not all at once, but one day at a time.
+## ~ You are headed down your path at your own pace, and with every obstacle you are trying your utmost best.
+Be patient with yourself, and remember that big things are achieved not all at once, but one day at a time. ~

+*- Unknown*